Parrearra

 Parrearra has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely impacting the area.
-Key projects include Oceanside Birtinya, Kawana Health Precinct Expansion, BHC Affordable Housing Birtinya, and The Point Buddina.
-Below is a list detailing those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 9 projects likely affecting the region.
+Notable ones include Oceanside Birtinya, Kawana Health Precinct Expansion, BHC Affordable Housing Birtinya, and The Point Buddina.

 Professional plan users can use the search below to filter and access additional projects.